 The SAS Fund Needs You!

 The annual SAS Fund campaign is our primary philanthropic appeal and the first gift we ask of the St. Andrew’s-Sewanee School community.
-SAS is a not-for-profit organization and depends on annual tax-deductible contributions to bridge the gap between tuition income and the experience of a St. Andrew’s-Sewanee education.
+SAS is a not-for-profit organization and depends on annual contributions to support the operating budget and enhance the experience of a St. Andrew’s-Sewanee education.
 The money goes to support all facets of the curriculum from academics to the arts.
 In short, the SAS Fund is absolutely crucial to the school's ability to provide the highest quality education while keeping it affordable for as many families as possible.

 Approximately 1,000 individuals, businesses, churches, and foundations support the SAS Fund, with gifts ranging from $10 to over $10,000.
 These contributions are generally unrestricted (the purest form of philanthropy), strengthening all school programs and touching the life of every student.
 Whether the support is used for curricular enhancements, faculty professional development, scholarships, sports team trips, theatre production materials, or building upkeep, the SAS Fund's success is crucial in the daily life of St. Andrew's-Sewanee School.
 The SAS Fund provides nearly 10% of the school's yearly budget.